rodneyshupe/Cookbook/Recipes/Entrees/Seafood/ChippedLingCod.rst

 Directions
 ----------

-1. Pre-heat your oven to 425 degrees F. Ready a parchment covered baking sheet.
+1. Pre-heat your oven to 425F.
+Ready a parchment covered baking sheet.
 2. Remove skin from ling cod and cut into 1 inch filets.
 3. Season the Lingcod cheeks with sea salt and cracked pepper.
 4. On one plate combine flour with salt and pepper.
 On second plate crush chips